How do you use the word stesso in Italian? What does it mean? How do you pronounce it?

 – Grazie lo stesso.

-– Do you have a piece of chewing gum? – I’m sorry, no. – Thanks anyway.
+– Do you have any chewing gum? – I’m sorry, no. – Thanks anyway.

-And that’s it, now you know how to use stesso in Italian!
+And that’s the end of our lesson on how to use stesso in Italian!

 Aiuta Lingookies con un 👍!